-Hold a public hearing and consider a request by Rayzor Inv.
-Ltd. to rezone approximately 71.76 acres from an Industrial Center Employment (IC-E) District to a Neighborhood Residential Mixed-Use (NRMU) District.
+Hold a public hearing and consider adoption of an ordinance to rezone approximately 71.76 acres from an Industrial Center Employment (IC-E) District to a Neighborhood Residential Mixed-Use (NRMU) District.
 The property is generally located on the south side of West Oak Street approximately 290 feet west of the Interstate Highway 35 service road in the City of Denton, Denton County, Texas.
+The Planning and Zoning Commission recommended approval of the request (4-3).
 (Z17-0016, Retreat at Denton, Hayley Zagurski).